Rape culture: Overview

 To some, the root cause of rape culture is the "domination and objectification of women".
 However, academic theory holds that rape culture does not necessarily have a single cause, and causes may be localized based on other social aspects of culture.
 Rape culture is a fluid and always-changing entity that is socially produced and socially legitimated, so throughout time and place its definitions will change.
 Reasoning about rape and rape culture is also influenced by gender and heterosexuality norms.
 For example, in South Africa the overriding "war culture", which emphasized masculinity and violence, led to a culture in which rape was normalized.
 A University of California Davis public document alleged that major causes of rape were the enforcement of women having to follow social rules and the conditioning of gender roles.
 Others say in a rape culture women are conditioned to assume responsibility for male sexuality, and gender roles are socially constructed and enforced on women through fear.

 Since the late 20th century, researchers and activists have repeatedly returned to the issue of rape culture on university campuses, especially in the United States, Canada, and the U.K. Often, victims are dissuaded from reporting sexual assaults because of universities' and colleges' ambivalent reactions to rape reports and desire to suppress bad news.
 Victims may not want to risk stigmatization and scrutiny in their lives, especially in campus society.
 Victim-hood is a social creation, and is associated with stigma.
 Definitions of what counts as "rape" and who is treated as a "genuine victim" are constructed in discourse and practices that reflect the social, political, and cultural conditions of society.
 For instance, rape victims may not be considered as such if it appears they did not struggle or put up a fight.
 Their emotional responses are observed and reported during investigations to aid in deciding if the victim is lying or not.
 In addition, college administration officials have sometimes questioned accounts of victims, further complicating documentation and policing of student assaults, despite such preventive legislation as the Clery Act, which requires colleges to report on crimes.

 Rape culture is closely related to slut-shaming and victim blaming, in which rape victims are considered at fault for being raped.
 Scholars argue that this connection is made due to a culture that shames all female sexuality that is not for the purpose of reproduction in a hetero-normative married household.
 That some victims do not report rapes to the police due to fear of not being believed is often cited as a symptom of a rape culture.
-6% of women who did not report rape said it was because of fear of not being believed by police.
+An analysis of American survey data from 1992 to 1994 found that 6% of women who did not report rape said it was because of fear of not being believed by police.